Opossum Problems and Solutions

 Answer: This is a common problem occurring all too frequently when the well-meaning but untrained public tries raising wildlife.
 Most likely the opossum is suffering from a diet-induced disorder.
 The opossum may have what is known as Metabolic Bone Disease (MBD), also known as rickets, osteomalacia and secondary nutritional hyperparathyroidism.
 Opossums have specific dietary needs which must be met or crippling and/or life-threatening disorders will develop.
 MBD is preventable!
 If the opossum does not receive an adequate amount of calcium and in the correct calcium to phosphorous ratio then MBD is highly likely to be the cause.
 Common signs of MBD include weakness, anorexia, inability to grip, unable or unwilling to move, a bowlegged or “frog-like” appearance, brittle and easily fractured bones, bone deformities, swollen joints and a “rubber jaw”.
 In more severe cases the internal organs will be affected and death may occur.
 Contact a local wildlife rehabilitator or veterinarian immediately.
 The opossum must be properly diagnosed and then receive a correct diet in additional to any necessary treatments and supportive care.

 Answer: Nothing.
 Leave it alone.
-If it is injured or orphaned then read the “Found an Orphaned or Injured Opossum?” section.
+If it is injured or orphaned then read the “Found an Orphaned or Injured Opossum?” page.
 Otherwise, enjoy watching wildlife in your own backyard!
 Opossums are beneficial: eating the harmful, unwanted pests around your home such as snails, slugs, spiders, cockroaches, rats, mice and snakes.
 Think of the opossum as your free gardener.
 The opossum is known as “Nature’s Little Sanitation Engineer” for a good reason!
+Opossums are transient, only spending 2-3 days in the same den site, then moving on to their 2nd, 3rd, and 4th den sites.
+They do keep a consistent foraging route and may be seen at the same time each night lending to the misconception they are living in your yard.
+Both males and females will create elaborate nests for their 2-3 day stay to conceal themselves from predators.
+If you can’t tolerate being one of their many sleeping sites, just tear apart the nest at dusk and they will move on to other sites along their route.
+Mother opossums carry their babies in their pouch, so it won’t be a problem.

 You can also try to leave a trail of pet food leading to an open door.
+Place a single kibble every 12” or so (you don’t want the opossum to get full before reaching the door and decide to turn back and take a nap).
 Observe quietly at a distance.
 Once it leaves, shut the door.
-Do not try to push the opossum with a broom.
-The frightened animal will freeze and not move.
+Do not try to push the opossum with a broom, the frightened animal will freeze and not move, or scurry back to where it was hiding inside your house.

 Answer: Close all doors, pet doors and unscreened windows from dusk to dawn.
 Put food away so that the opossum will not be tempted to enter.